About The Butchers Arms

 The Smoke Room has attractively carved cornices and features numerous pumpclips from breweries whose beers have been served in this pub over the years.
 The walls of the pub are adorned with framed photos of rugby starts who have visited the Butcher's over the years, as well as with newspaper cuttings and even the more unusual 'Genealogy of the Earls of Llandaff', proudly hanging near the entrance.

 The Butcher's Arms has much of the atmosphere of a country pub, despite being in a suburb of Cardiff, albeit on a historic side-street, close to the Bishop's Palace and the Cathedral.
 Conversation dominates in the bar and other rooms of this pub, there is a television but it is only used for major sporting events and the piped music is kept at a low background level.
 The pub is called the Butcher's Arms as the building was formerly a butcher's shop, together with a slaughterhouse at the rear.
 The building became a pub in 1880.
-Today the Butcher's offers good beer and good food in a comfortable atmosphere in one of the City's more pleasant areas.
+Today the Butcher's offers good beer in a comfortable atmosphere in one of the City's more pleasant areas.

 Dawn on Caerphilly Mountain